Unbiased Directed Object Attention Graph for Object Navigation: Proposed Method

 \subsection{Directed Object Attention (DOA) Graph}

-DOA graph is a graphical representation of the correlation degree between identifiable objects and the target being sought.
-In previous works, networks have implicitly learned the internal relationships between objects through graph convolutional networks (GCNs).
-However, according to the analysis presented in Section 3.1, object GCNs alone cannot learn unbiased relationships between objects in object navigation tasks.
+DOA graph is a graphical representation of the correlation degree between identifiable objects and the target.
+According to the analysis presented in Section 3.1, previous GCN-based methods cannot learn unbiased relationships between objects in object navigation tasks.
 In contrast, our proposed DOA graph provides an explicit yet flexible representation of the relationships between objects.
 The DOA graph is obtained through a weighted summation of the intrinsic object graph and the view adaptive graph.